 Lob's flexible integrations allow you to leverage your own data to create mailing lists, or team up with one of our partners to create or append prospect lists.
 Lob makes it easy for you to scale a personalized seasonal direct mail campaign, as we generate them programmatically.

 Traditional printers have long lead times and manual inputs, which slow down your timeline and have you thinking about the holidays in July.
-Lob has a two day in-the-mail SLA, allowing you to quickly create relevant holiday campaigns that scale.
+Lob enables you to quickly create relevant holiday campaigns at scale.
 We intelligently route mail production across our network of global print partners, to ensure that your mail will be home in time for the holidays.